I’ll admit it—when I’m at a fancypants bar, I’m as likely to choose a cocktail based on its name as I am on the ingredients list.

-Pour 4 fluid ounces (1/2 cup) soda from each bottle into a measuring cup.
+- Pour 4 fluid ounces (1/2 cup) liquid from each bottle into a measuring cup.
 Discard or save for drinking at another time.

-Pour the remaining soda into a 1- or 2-quart pitcher and add the tequila and lime juice.
+- Pour the remaining mineral water into a 1- or 2-quart pitcher.

-Optional: wet the rim of the bottles and coat with sea salt.
+- Wet the rim of the bottles and coat with sea salt, if desired.
 I find it's easiest to get an even layer of salt on the curved surface by sprinkling salt over the bottle as I rotate it over the sink.

-Garnish with lime wedges, if desired, and serve to appreciative guests.
+- Garnish with lime wedges and serve to appreciative guests.